vcokltfre/bot-tutorial/docs/part2.md

 # An Overview of Discord

 In this part of the tutorial, I'll try to give a rough explanation of how Discord functions.
-If you already have a decent idea about websockets and APIs, you can likely move on to [Part 3 - Hello, World!](./part3.md)
+If you already have a decent idea about websockets, the API, and Discord terminology, you can likely move on to [Part 3 - Hello, World!](./part3.md)

 ## 1: The Discord Gateway